codeaudit/cli/README.md

 # RiseML Command Line Client

-This is the command-line client for RiseML.
+This is the command-line client for RiseML, which allows you to run and manage experiments.

 ## Installation